draber/i18nDataCollection/README.md

 [CIA Factbook](https://www.cia.gov/library/publications/the-world-factbook/)
 and
 [Geonames](http://www.geonames.org/)
 to update and verify your three year old database of country names.
-And this time you will also need the days and the months in the letter form.
+And this time you will also need the days and the months in the 3-letter form.
 Internationalized of course.

 The *i18n Data Collector* addresses this problem by collecting the required data from multiple resources.
 It puts all in a tiny
 [SQLite](https://www.sqlite.org/)